Perch, now called Orchard, raises $36M to simplify home buying and selling – TechCrunch

 Perch, the vertically integrated platform for buying and selling homes, has today announced the close of a $36 million equity round led by Navitas, with participation from existing investor FirstMark Capital, Juxtapose and Accomplice.
 The company is also announcing that it is rebranding from Perch to Orchard.

 Orchard launched in September of 2017 with a plan to bring the full home selling and buying experience under one roof.
-Most home buyers are what the industry calls ‘dual trackers,’ which means they are in the process of selling their house and buying a new one at the same time.
+Most home buyers are what the industry calls “dual trackers,” which means they are in the process of selling their house and buying a new one at the same time.

 This usually forces those buyers to either take on a huge financial risk by buying a new home before they’ve sold their last home, or to place an offer on their new home contingent on the sale of their old home, which is unattractive to most sellers.

 Orchard solves this by making an offer on buyers’ old houses that is guaranteed for 90 days.
-Orchard cofounder Court Cunningham says that more than 85 percent of those homes sell at a market price before the 90-day period.
+Orchard co-founder Court Cunningham says that more than 85% of those homes sell at a market price before the 90-day period.

 Cunningham believes that Orchard’s advantage comes not only in the fact that it has products to serve each part of the process — search, title and mortgage — but that it’s iterated on each of those pieces of the puzzle.

 For example, Orchard has improved its search functionality to allow users to choose which photo they’re searching for.
-Let’s say the Master Bathroom or the Kitchen is the most important room in the home to you.
+Let’s say the master bathroom or the kitchen is the most important room in the home to you.
 Orchard lets you search by pictures of that room as you browse homes.
-Orchard is also working on a new machine-learning powered search system that would allow users to select five homes they love to help the search algorithm find homes similar to them.
+Orchard is also working on a new machine learning-powered search system that would allow users to select five homes they love to help the search algorithm find homes similar to them.

-With a team of data scientists, Orchard works to price homes as “close to the pin as possible”, according to Cunningham.
-It’s also worth noting that Orchard compensates its realtors via salary and benefits as opposed to the usual commission framework most real estate agents live off of.
+With a team of data scientists, Orchard works to price homes as “close to the pin as possible,” according to Cunningham.
+It’s also worth noting that Orchard compensates its realtors via salary and benefits as opposed to the usual commission framework most real estate agents live off.

 Cunningham believes this is what makes Orchard a more human tech real estate platform, fully aligning the interests of the real estate agent with the buyer/seller.